Robert Seymour (illustrator): Obituary notices

-"The success of the Pickwick Papers was due more to the artists pencil than the author’s pen; it is not generally known that the poor Seymour conceived the characters of Sam Weller and Pickwick before a line of the work was written".
+"The success of the Pickwick Papers was due more to the artists pencil than the author's pen; it is not generally known that the poor Seymour conceived the characters of Sam Weller and Pickwick before a line of the work was written".
 [The Sun, 1836].

 "Seymour first furnished the idea of Pickwick Papers.
 Mr. Dickens wrote the first numbers to his plates. / Seymour was one of the greatest artists since the days of Hogarth" (1697–1764).
 [Franklins Miscellany, 1836].

 "The head of the production of two clever artists …the one, a long established favourite; the other, Mr. Seymour, a gentleman of far superior talent.
 Mr. Seymour will have the management of all future volumes, so far as the engravings are concerned".
-[Odd Volume.
-1836].
+[George Cruikshank in The Odd Volume, or, Book of Variety, 1836].

 Seymour's tombstone

 Seymour was buried in 1836 at St Mary Magdalene Church in Islington.
 Alterations to the church grounds led to Seymour's tombstone being removed from the grave site and considered "lost" until 2006 when it was discovered in the church's crypt by author Stephen Jarvis.
 The tombstone has since been acquired by the Charles Dickens Museum at 48 Doughty Street, London where it went on permanent public display from 27 July 2010.